Pediatric Cancer Treatments

 Your child may receive chemotherapy:

-• Orally, taken by mouth as a pill or liquid
+• Orally, by mouth as a pill or liquid

-• By infusion through an IV into a vein
+• By infusion, or through an IV into a vein

 Immunotherapy

-Immunotherapy, sometimes called biological therapy, helps your immune system fight cancer.
-It works by increasing the immune system’s response to cancer cells and its ability to detect and attack them.
-Talk to your cancer care team about which type of immunotherapy your child will receive.
+Immunotherapy, sometimes called biological therapy, helps the immune system fight cancer.
+It works by increasing the immune system’s ability to detect or attack cancer cells.
+Talk to your care team about which type of immunotherapy your child may receive.

 Targeted Therapy